 After the Motion for Default or Show Cause Hearing, a judge will sign an order to issue a Writ of Restitution.
 Once the Writ is issued, the Writ and additional paperwork must be submitted to the Sherriff.
 Washington does not allow self-help eviction.
 Only a Sheriff, after the court process, may evict an occupant.

 The eviction process has very specific notice and service requirements that must be met in order to prevail in an unlawful detainer case.
 In order to ensure proper procedures are followed, we recommend you retain an experienced landlord/tenant attorney.

 Dimension Law Group has experienced attorneys that know the nuances of the eviction process and are ready to help.
-If you have any further questions, please contact our office for a free 10-minute phone consultation.
+If you have any further questions, please contact our office to schedule a phone consultation.

 Disclaimer: Washington Landlord Tenant Laws have changed substantially over the last few years.
 This information may not be up to date.
 The information on this site is general information and not a substitute for legal advice.
 Please contact Dimension Law Group to schedule a consultation on the most up to date information.